DC-AAPOR presents the 2014 Public Opinion Quarterly (POQ) Special Issue Conference

 DC-AAPOR is proud to host the 8th annual Public Opinion Quarterly (POQ) Special Issue Conference.
 This year's conference highlights New Directions in Presidential-Election Research and features presentations by the volume's contributing authors.
 Topics include new methods for estimating election outcomes, the role of racial attitudes and party identification in recent elections, real-time assessments of public opinion, and more.
 Please join us!

-For the full conference program (including scheduled speakers, presentation titles, etc.) and registration information, please click here.
-To register through Eventbrite, click here.
+This is a free event - sign up today to reserve your seat!
+For the full conference program (including scheduled speakers, presentation titles, etc.) and registration information, please visit the Eventbrite page for the event.

 Call for Sponsors for the 2014 Public Opinion Quarterly (POQ) Special Issue Conference